webauthn4j/keycloak-webauthn-authenticator/README.md

 - WebAuthn Authenticator

-This enable users to authenticate themselves on keycloak by their authenticators.
+This enables users to authenticate themselves on keycloak by their authenticators.
 It is implemented as `Authenticator`.

 ## Realm Settings